DFRobot/DFRobot_BC20_Gravity/python/raspbarry/README.md

   def check_satellite_use(self,num):

   '''
-    @brief Check which satellite is in use
+    @brief Check which satellite can be used
   '''
   def check_use(self):